What to expect when you visit

 What we’re doing to keep you safe:

-- Timed entries with limited capacities for general admission
+- Advance booking for timed entries with limited capacities

 - Recommended route with Manchester Jewish Museum volunteers or staff to help manage numbers in any space